MyCryptoHQ/knowledge-base-content/general-knowledge/about-mycrypto/membership-rewards.md

 Click [here](mailto:membership@mycrypto.com?subject=POAP%20Request%20-%20MyCrypto%20Member) to open an email prompt with the address and subject line pre-filled.

-*A note regarding POAPs: Sometimes we give out POAPs on the MyCrypto Dashboard for the community.
-Due to our method for sybil resistance (so users can't claim more than one POAP), we are unable to give out these POAP codes to users who have "Product Analytics" turned off in their MyCrypto Settings.*
+_A note regarding POAPs: Sometimes we give out POAPs on the MyCrypto Dashboard for the community.
+Due to our method for sybil resistance (so users can't claim more than one POAP), we are unable to give out these POAP codes to users who have "Product Analytics" turned off in their MyCrypto Settings._

----

 ### 10% Discount for Trezor Hardware Wallets

 MyCrypto Membership holders will receive a special 10% discount on Trezor purchases -- that’s worth $20 off if you get a Trezor Model T!

 To request your 10% discount code, please send an email to [membership@mycrypto.com](mailto:membership@mycrypto.com) with the following: